-The incredible disconnect is that ship managers actually buy a software from a direct competitor.
-So if you heard that Niarchos used to put all of his cash and accounts in a bank owned by Onasis, you would probably react similarly to the Google and Microsoft example.
-Actually, putting your cash in your competitor's owned bank is a thousand times safer than putting your data on their server.
-Cash is cash, a bank is regulated, you cant take cash and use it, cause it will be noticed and it cant be copied.
-But when you put your data on the servers of your competitor, how do you know that it's not being used ? because they promised you its safe ? because they promised you that they software business makes more money for them than their core business ? and you believed it ?
+The greater concern it that a ship managers would actually buy a software from a direct competitor.
+Lets make it specific as an axample, so if you heard that Niarchos used to put all of his cash and accounts in a bank owned by Onasis, you would probably react similarly to the Google and Microsoft example.
+Actually, putting your cash in your competitor's owned bank is safer than putting your data on their server.
+Cash is cash, and you know when its taken, a bank is also regulated, you cant take cash and use it, it cant be copied.
+When you put your data on the servers of your competitor, how do you know that it's not being used ? the margin on ERP software are slim, yet one good VLCC fixture can be worth millions.
 What will happen when you lose a 5mm fixture to someone, do you have a way to know that CHRS took the other ship because they knew about your incidents ? or PMS issues and breakdowns ? or Capt issues with the office ? or your real TMSA situation ?